Wild South Africa Overland – North – Accommodated

-Group Size: Maximum 24 passengers
+Group Size: Maximum 20 passengers

-Departs: Scheduled departures during the year
+Departs: Scheduled small group departures throughout the year

 On this Cape Town to Johannesburg journey you will enjoy a variety of adventures!
 We start off on the wine route through Stellenbosch on our way to Oudtshoorn before reaching the Garden Route.
 The Garden Route is a treasure trove of beautiful beaches, forest walks and an exciting menu of optional adventures.
 Go bungee jumping of the world’s highest bungy bridge or soak up the sun at the beach.
 You will be guided through six National Parks, including Kruger National Park.
 Experience the thrill of being on safari, observing the big five as well as zebras, giraffe and rhinos.
 Your game viewing experience starts at Addo Elephant National Park.
 Addo Elephant National Park is recognised as one of South Africa’s most popular national parks and game reserves.
 We then will take you into Lesotho and Swaziland so that you can experience the different cultures of these landlocked countries.
 We’ll also stop in at the Blyde River Canyon, the third largest canyon of the world, where you can marvel at the spectacular rock formations and the endless expanse of the Panorama Route.
 You will see the highlights God’s Window, Bourke’s Luck Potholes and the Three Rondavels.
 Your adventure in Africa ends in Johannesburg.

-Day 1 – Stellenbosch
+Day 1 – Hermanus

 Day 2 – Oudtshoorn

 Crossing the Hottentots-Holland Mountains this morning you set out for the Klein Karoo and your overnight stop in Oudtshoorn.
 You follow the scenic Route 62 today, stopping to experience one of the many farm stalls on the way.
 One of the more quirky highlights today is Ronnie’s Sex Shop, not a sex shop at all, but a rather interesting country pub!
-On arrival in Oudtshoorn this afternoon you will visit an Ostrich Farm to learn about these fascinating birds.
+Your day ends with a guided tour of the famous Cango Caves, you can only marvel at the astonishing formations that have formed in these impressive limestone caves.
 (BLD)

-Day 3 - Garden Route
+Day 3 – Plettenberg Bay

-Your morning starts with a guided tour of the famous Cango Caves, you can only marvel at the astonishing formations that have formed in these impressive limestone caves.
-Returning above ground you make your way over the Outeniqua Mountains and descend to the beautiful Garden route coastline below.
+Your morning starts as you make your way over the Outeniqua Mountains and descend to the beautiful Garden route coastline below.
+Your first stop for the day is a visit to the George Museum, a quirky and interesting museum displaying the local timber trade of the area.
 In the coming days you spend time hiking, relaxing at the beach and sampling the many optional activities available.
-(B)
+(BLD)

 Day 4 – Tsitsikamma

 The Garden Route is a treasure trove of beautiful beaches, forest walks and an exciting menu of optional adventures.
 While your morning is set aside for some relaxation on the beaches of Plettenberg Bay, today offers a number of optional activities and your guide will assist you to get the most out the day.
-This afternoon you have the opportunity to visit the hidden gem of Nature’s Valley, this beautiful village offers a chance to enjoy a hike or simply relax on the pristine beach in this little paradise.
+This afternoon you have the opportunity to visit the hidden gem of Nature’s Valley, this beautiful village offers you a chance to enjoy a hike or simply relax on the pristine beach in this little paradise.
 In order to make the most of this day, the truck will run a set schedule and you are free to join or leave at the places that interest you.
 (BLD)

-Included Highlight: Plettenberg Bay Beaches, Natures Valley Nature Walk.
+Included Highlight: Natures Valley Nature Walk.

 Day 5 – Tsitsikamma

-Optional Activity: Treetop Canopy Tour.
+Optional Activity: Treetop canopy tour, Woodcutters Journey.